acornamr/acornamr.github.io/docs/roadmap.md

 ## Phase 2

 The second phase of the project started in September 2021.
 This phase includes expanded  inclusion criteria and refined data capture and analysis tools.
-You can access the ACORN dashboard [online](https://moru.shinyapps.io/acorn2/) or use the latest release of the desktop app available on [the GitHub repository of the project](https://github.com/acornamr/acorn-dashboard/releases).
+You can access the ACORN dashboard [online](https://moru.shinyapps.io/acorn2/) or use the [standalone app](https://acornamr.net/#/dashboard-access).

 <img src="./images/acorn2-welcome.png" alt="ACORN AMR" width = "80%"/>